by Texas Homesteader ~

 Then I continued pouring the mixture on her and massaging it into her fur until I’d used all of the shampoo.

 Once she was coated with shampoo I kept massaging it into her fur, allowing the mixture to stay on her as long as she’d let me.
-She was pretty patient as long as I was massaging the shampoo into her.
+She was pretty patient as long as I was massaging the shampoo into her fur.

 Then I turned on the water and waited for it to get lukewarm again and sprayed her down to rinse off all of the shampoo.

-Then a quick towel-dry and I lifted her out of the sink.
+Finally I gave her a quick towel-dry and carefully lifted her out of the sink.
 I brushed her fur as I dried her.
 When she was dry she was once again soft, clean & odor-free.

 And most importantly – not itchy.
-This shampoo worked beautifully for her.
+This homemade dog shampoo worked beautifully for her.

 I’m so glad I found this shampoo recipe for those times when she’s struggling with dry skin.
 Although I share two dog shampoo recipes below, here’s the dog shampoo for dry skin that I’ll be using from now on for our pup when she’s dealing with dry, itchy skin: